-Revenue for the 52 week period increased 28% on last year to £29,734,000 (2013 - £23,192,000).
-Operating profit before pre-opening costs and non-operating items was £3,090,000 (2013 - £2,301,000).
-Pre-opening costs for the period totalled £360,000 (2013 - £259,000).
-The overall statutory pre-tax profit was £2,552,000 (2013 - £1,742,000).
+Revenue for the 52 week period increased 20% on last year to £35,794,000 (2014 - £29,734,000).
+Operating profit before pre-opening costs and non-operating items was £3,951,000 (2014 - £3,090,000).
+Pre-opening costs for the period totalled £644,000 (2014 - £360,000).
+The overall statutory pre-tax profit was £3,067,000 (2014 - £2,552,000).

-The Directors utilise a large number of detailed performance indicators which are used to manage the business but, as with most businesses, the focus in the Income Statement at the top level is on sales, margins and overheads compared to budget and the previous year.
+The Directors utilise a large number of detailed performance indicators which are used to manage the business but, as with most businesses, the focus in the Income Statement is on sales, margins and overheads compared to budget and the previous year.
 In the balance sheet the focus is on managing working capital.

 The Directors recognise the importance of customer relations and staff are extensively trained in this regard.
-Performance is monitored by reference to the results of regular mystery diner visits and staff bonuses are calculated with the results and comments arising from these visits and other customer feedback.
+Performance is monitored by reference to the results of regular "mystery diner" visits , and staff bonuses are calculated on the basis of the results and comments arising from these visits and other customer feedback.

-A further review of the business is included in the Chairman's Statement on page 3.
+A further review of the business and KPIs is included in the Chairman's Statement on page 3 and in the Chief Executive's statement on Page 5